Member Rights and Responsibilities

-- Members Solve Problems in a Timely Manner by
+- Resolve Problems in a Timely Manner by:

 - Presenting questions, concerns or complaints to a Member Advocate without discrimination, and expect problems to be fairly examined and appropriately addressed.

-- Voicing concerns or complaints to OhioHealthy about their health plan if the care provided was inadequate, or feel their rights have been compromised.
+- Voicing concerns or complaints to OhioHealthy about their health plan if the care provided was inadequate or if the member feels their rights have been compromised.
 This includes the right to appeal an action or denial and the process involved.

 - Making recommendations regarding the health plan member’s rights and responsibilities policies.

-- To identify themselves, and their family members as an OhioHealthy enrollee and present their identification cards when requesting healthcare services.
+- Identify themselves, and their family members as an OhioHealthy enrollee and present their identification cards when requesting healthcare services.

-- To provide information about their health to physicians and other healthcare professionals so they may provide appropriate medical care.
+- Provide information about their health to physicians and other healthcare professionals so they may provide appropriate medical care.

-- To actively participate and understand improving their health conditions by following the plans and instructions for care and treatment goals that they agreed upon with the physician or healthcare professional.
+- Actively participate and understand improving their health conditions by following the plans and instructions for care and treatment goals that they agreed upon with the physician or healthcare professional.

-- To act in a manner that supports the care provided to other patients and the general functioning of the office or facility.
+- Act in a manner that supports the care provided to other patients and the general functioning of the office or facility.

 - To make sure the services are covered under the plan.